History of West Palm Beach, Florida: Incorporation and early years (November 1894 to 1909)

 At the V-shaped split at the east end of Clematis Street, "City Park" (later known as Flagler Park) was constructed, which contained a bandstand, a field for impromptu baseball games, and by 1896, a free "reading room".
 Two large fires devastated downtown West Palm Beach in early 1896.
 On January 2, an overheated stove at Midway Plaisance Saloon and Restaurant resulted in a fire that spread across all of Banyan Street.
 The next fire occurred on February 20, ignited after a man accidentally knocked over an oil lamp.
 Much of Narcissus Street burned, including the building housing The Gazetteer, which never resumed publication.
 The fire led to stricter building codes, with structures required to be made of bricks.
 Wilmon Whilldin, who served as mayor from 1898 to 1899, led a transition away from tents and shanty homes.
 He also emphasized the importance of more dwellings, parks, shade trees, and sanitation.

 By the turn of the century, West Palm Beach had electrical and telephone service, a library, a sewer system, a pumping station, and paved roads.
 The 1900 Census indicated a population of 564.
 The library was established that year.
 Charles John Clarke, owner of the Palm Beach Yacht Club, donated the two-story building to be used as the library.
 Other donations allowed the building to be transported across the Lake Worth Lagoon via barge.
 The building replaced the reading room at City Park.
 By 1903, the town council submitted a city charter to the Florida Legislature, which was approved on July 21.

 In September, a hurricane made landfall near Fort Lauderdale.
 As inclement weather conditions began arriving in West Palm Beach, businesses suspended their normal operations and people boarded up buildings, even as strong winds arrived.
 Many buildings lost their roofs, and much debris, including roofing materials, branches, paper, and driftwood, littered the streets.
 As northeast winds reached their peak late on September 11 and early on September 12, parts of buildings blew away.
-In African-American section of the city, several buildings were destroyed.
+In the African-American section of the city, several buildings were destroyed.
 Just one of the four churches stood after the hurricane.
 Despite the hurricane, the city continued to grow, with newer businesses and more people arriving.